A comparison of variational upwinding schemes for geophysical fluids, and their application to potential enstrophy conserving discretisations: Results

 \subsection{Nonlinearly converged solutions}

 In order to quantify the differences between the APVM, SUPG and downwinded trial function formulations, these are compared in the context of a shear flow instability of a barotropic jet, as triggered by a small initial perturbation in the otherwise geostrophically balanced depth field \cite{Galewsky04}, on a cubed sphere using polynomials of degree $p=3$ for the representation of the potential vorticity \cite{LP18}.
-The test case was run for 20 days using $6\times 32\times 32$ elements and 7 point Gauss-Lobatto-Legendre quadrature and a time step of $360.0\mathrm{s}$.
+The test case was run for 20 days using $6\times 32\times 32$ elements and 8 point Gauss-Lobatto-Legendre quadrature and a time step of $360.0\mathrm{s}$.
 In the first set of tests the implicit nonlinear solver was converged to a tolerance of $10^{-14}$, using exact temporal integration of the variational derivatives \cite{Bauer18,Eldred18,LP21}, allowing for a machine precision error in energy conservation.
 In each case the upwinding parameter was set to a value of $\tau=\Delta t/2 = 180.0\mathrm{s}$.
-For our initial results we compute the potenital vorticity not through the exact time integration of potential enstrophy as in \eqref{eq::q_linear_in_time} or \eqref{eq::q_const_in_time} but rather with a simple second order in time averaging without temporal cross terms.
-The source code for these simulations may be found in the repository \verb|https://github.com/davelee2804/MiMSEM|.
+For the results presented in this section and the next we compute the potential vorticity not through the exact time integration of potential enstrophy across the time level as in \eqref{eq::q_linear_in_time} or \eqref{eq::q_const_in_time} but rather with a simple second order in time averaging of the potential vorticity as $q_h^{n+1/2}=(q_h^n + q_h^{k})/2$ at each Newton iteration $k$, where $q_h^n$ and $q_h^k$ are computed instantaneously from \eqref{eq::pv_disc} using $(\boldsymbol{u}_h^n,h_h^n)$ and $(\boldsymbol{u}_h^k,h_h^k)$ respectively, and without the temporal cross terms that would arise from the evaluation of $\overline{q}_h$ via \eqref{eq::q_linear_in_time} or \eqref{eq::q_const_in_time}.

 Figures \ref{fig::vort_nits_day06} and \ref{fig::vort_nits_day20} show the vorticity field in the northern hemisphere for the three upwinding formulations at days 6 and 20 respectively.
-In both cases the SUPG and downwinded trial function schemes look very similar, however the APVM results exhibit excessive dissipation of the potential enstrophy at day 20, due to the symmetric definite correction to the potential enstrophy evolution that this implies \eqref{eq::pe_adv_apvm}.
+In both cases the SUPG and downwinded trial function schemes look very similar, as suggested by our analysis in the previous section.
+However the APVM results exhibit excessive dissipation of the potential enstrophy at day 20, due to the symmetric definite correction to the potential enstrophy evolution that this implies \eqref{eq::pe_adv_apvm}.
 The difference between APVM and the other schemes is also evident at day 7.
 This is due to the fact that the excessive damping of the potential enstrophy means the nonlinear shear flow instability is triggered slightly later.

 The conservation properties (energy and potential enstrophy) are given in Fig. \ref{fig::conservation_nits}.
 In all cases the energy conservation error is machine precision.
 The potential enstrophy conservation error is comparable for the SUPG and downwinded trial function formulations, reflecting a similar amount of variation in the vorticity fields, as shown in Fig. \ref{fig::vort_nits_day20}.
 However the APVM exhibits a significantly greater amount of potential enstrophy dissipation, owing to the symmetric definite nature of the correction to the potential enstrophy equation.